mvysny/vaadin-kotlin-pwa/README.md

 ## Layouts

-Vaadin 10 of course uses different algorithms than Android to perform the layouting.
-Luckily, Vaadin 10 (or, rather CSS) knows a layout quite similar to Android's `LinearLayout` - the flexbox.
+Vaadin of course uses different algorithms than Android to perform the layouting.
+Luckily, Vaadin (or, rather CSS) knows a layout quite similar to Android's `LinearLayout` - the flexbox.
 Please read the
-[Vaadin 10 server-side layouting for Vaadin 8 and Android developers](https://mvysny.github.io/Vaadin-10-server-side-layouting-for-Vaadin-8-and-Android-developers/) article on how to use `VerticalLayout` and `HorizontalLayout` which use flexbox under the hood, but sports an API which may be familar to Android developers.
+[Vaadin 10 server-side layouting for Vaadin 8 and Android developers](https://mvysny.github.io/Vaadin-10-server-side-layouting-for-Vaadin-8-and-Android-developers/) article on how to use `VerticalLayout` and `HorizontalLayout` which use flexbox under the hood, but sports an API which may be familiar to Android developers.

 ## Develop with pleasure